sumone-compbio/DGE-Analysis-using-Snakemake-R/README.md

 ```
 This study involves three experimental conditions—DUX4 (wild type), DUX4-IGH, and DUX4-del50—with EV (Empty Vector) serving as the negative control.

 In the example above, we are testing the contrast IGH vs EV.
-You can easily run other contrasts by modifying the contrasts parameter in the Snakemake command—no changes to the R scripts are required (That's the beauty of Snakemake).
+You can easily run other contrasts by modifying the contrasts parameter in the Snakemake command—no changes to the R scripts are required.

-Similarly, you can also extend the command with additional parameters as needed, depending on your analysis requirements.
+You can also extend the command with additional parameters through ```--config``` in the snakemake command above.
+These parameters are passed to the Snakefile and can be used inside your R scripts.

 ## Results
 ### Let's look at the plots of the analysis: